ITSecMedia/goimgsvg/README.md

 # goimgsvg

-SVG as base64 inline images for use in Go-Lang templates
+SVG as base64 inline images (data-uri) for use in Go-Lang templates

 To be compatible with Microsoft Edge the SVG still have to be base64 encoded as currently only Chrome supports pure SVG as inline image.